Wisconsin fires Paul Chryst; names DC Leonhard interim coach

 The program has been built on stability for more than three decades since Barry Alvarez turned it around in the 1990s.

-Chryst, who payed quarterback for the Badgers in the late 1980s, was an assistant and offensive coordinator under Alvarez and Bielema.
+Chryst, who played quarterback for the Badgers in the late 1980s, was an assistant and offensive coordinator under Alvarez and Bielema.

 The Badgers’ offense, built on a powerful running game and efficient passing, has often looked stale over the last three years and struggled against better competition.
 Wisconsin managed only 2 yards rushing against Illinois, the program’s lowest total since 2015.

+“The expectations of our program at Wisconsin are to win championships and I felt that it was time, it was the right time to make a change to pursue those,” said McIntosh, a former offensive lineman at Wisconsin who replaced Alvarez as AD last year.

-After losing to Illinois at Camp Randall Stadium for the first time in 20 years, Chryst said he was undeterred and looked forward to getting a chance to fix the problems.
+After Wisconsin lost to Illinois at Camp Randall Stadium on Saturday for the first time in 20 years, Chryst said he was undeterred and looked forward to getting a chance to fix the problems.

 “Do you want to be better?
 Absolutely.
 And you just want to focus on the things that you can do to help move the needle, help our players and assistant coaches,” he said.
 “So I didn’t think it’s going to be easy, and yet I believe in this group and I like this group.
 I appreciate where they’re coming from and how they go about it.
 I look forward to each day I get to be with them.